 Can hyperthyroidism in dogs be treated with natural products?

-There are a number of natural treatments for thyroid disorders in dogs, however it's important to speak to your vet before giving your pet any these treatments in order to avoid any unpleasant drug interactions which could occur, and to discuss efficacy of these treatments based on your dog's condition.
+There are a number of natural treatments for thyroid disorders in dogs, however, it's important to speak to your vet before giving your pet any of these treatments to avoid any unpleasant drug interactions that could occur and to discuss the efficacy of these treatments based on your dog's condition.

 What is the prognosis for dogs with hyperthyroidism?